turkmenugur/Gifanim/README.md

 ## 🌟 Features

      🔄 Play and Pause: Start or stop the animation anytime you want!

-     ⏳ Timed Playback: Play the animation for a set duration and then stop.

-     🕒 Speed Control: Adjust the playback speed (speed up or slow down) of the GIF.

      ♾️ Loop Count: Play the animation with limited or infinite looping.

-     🌈 Full Customization: Customize scale, color filters, and much more!
+     🌈 Full Customization: Customize scale and much more!